TobikoData/sqlmesh/docs/concepts/audits.md

 ```

 #### string_length_between_audit
 Ensures that all rows of a column contain a string with number of characters in the specified range.
-Range is inclusive by default, such that values equal to the range boundaries do not pass the audit.
+Range is inclusive by default, such that values equal to the range boundaries will pass the audit.

-This example asserts that all `name` values have more than 5 and fewer than 50 characters:
+This example asserts that all `name` values have 5 or more and 50 or fewer characters:

 ```sql linenums="1"
 MODEL (